tefra/xsdata/docs/models.rst

    :widths: 20, 10, 300

    "name", "str", "The real name of the element this class represents."
-   "nillable", "bool", "Enable of disable rendering empty elements, default: False" "namespace", "str", "The element xml namespace."
+   "nillable", "bool", "Specifies whether an explicit empty value can be assigned, default: False" "namespace", "str", "The element xml namespace."